mckennaparker/web102_prework/README.md

 Submitted by: McKenna Parker

-Sea Monster Games Crowdfunding Website is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.
+Sea Monster Games Crowdfunding is a website for the company Sea Monster Crowdfunding that displays information about the games they have funded.

 Time spent: 4 hours spent in total